congca0/congca0.github.io/_pages/about.md

 ## About

 I am a Research Fellow in the Department of Surgery at Stanford University.

-My research develops statistical and machine learning methods for complex biomedical and population health problems, with a focus on causal inference, representation learning, and multimodal data analysis.
+My research develops causal AI and statistical machine learning methods for biomedical data and precision treatment decisions.

-I am particularly interested in developing methods that can help translate complex biomedical data into more interpretable and actionable evidence for clinical decision-making.

-Before joining Stanford, I was a Postdoctoral Associate in the Department of Biostatistics at Yale School of Public Health and a Research Statistician at the VA Connecticut Healthcare System.

-I previously worked as a Postdoctoral Teaching Fellow at the California Institute of Technology, where I developed and taught interdisciplinary courses at the intersection of public health, economics, and data science.

-I received my PhD in Economics, with a specialization in Machine Learning, from the Norwegian University of Science and Technology in 2023.
+My work focuses on causal inference, treatment effect heterogeneity, representation learning, and multimodal biomedical data.
+I received my PhD in Economics, with a specialization in Machine Learning, from the Norwegian University of Science and Technology in 2023 and previously held postdoctoral positions at Yale and Caltech.

 ---